 Meet the GIS Team

 Michael started working part-time with RCAP in 2017 as a Utility Mapping Technician.
 His GIS experience stems through his education at KSU where he currently is studying geosciences and will graduate in 2019.
-He also works part-time at the Cuyahoga Valley Scenic Railroad that runs through the National Park.
 He is a Certified Volunteer Naturalist who does a lot within the National Park, and the Metro Parks.

 Michael J. Kirsch

 David is our Database Administrator and leads the GIS Team in developing and adhering to standard operating procedures and quality control measures for both field data collection and geodatabase management.
 He excels at mentoring new employees.
 Before joining RCAP in 2011, he worked for a contractor digitizing gas utilities.
-He has a M.S. in Geographic Information Sciences from the University of Akron.
+He has a M.S. in GIS from the University of Akron.